 Employee wellness programs continue to move from being a nice perk to a must-have for companies looking to recruit the best talent.
 It is not a surprise that more companies are investing in wellness initiatives to encourage employees to stay healthy.

 In the constant battle with turnover and employee disengagement, employee health and loyalty are valuable resources.
 Luckily, this asset can be earned and improved through wellness initiatives.
 Employees who felt their employer-provided benefits positively affected their lives were 40% more likely to say they were loyal to their company.

-However, well-being is a broad subject including everything from financial wellness to mental health.
+However, well-being is a broad subject including everything from physical fitness and financial wellness to mental health.
 How should employers navigate these options?
 Wellable compiled a list of fundamental and beneficial challenge ideas companies can run.
 Consider these challenges as a foundation that employers can build upon with fun themes that fit with an organization’s culture.
-Below are six challenge ideas to get any organization started.
+Below are nine challenge ideas to get any organization started.

 Walking challenges are the most popular, straightforward, and well-known type of fitness challenge when it comes to encouraging physical activity.
 There's a reason why it is so popular and highly recommended: it works.
 Countless research has revealed the benefits of walking.
 People just don’t do enough of it.